laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 ## What if you want to go even further beyond?

-I created a [repo that houses good tips & tricks for Google Search's operators](https://github.com/laylavish/TipsTricksGoogleSearch/tree/main).
+I created a [repo that houses fantastic tips & tricks for Google Search's operators](https://github.com/laylavish/TipsTricksGoogleSearch/tree/main).
 Eradicate AI even more!!

 ## Q&A